Philosophy, Principles, And Practice Of Financial Aid

 Federal Direct Plus Loan Program

 Parent Loans for Undergraduate Students (PLUS) are Unsubsidized Loans for parents of dependent students to help pay for education expenses up to the cost of attendance minus all other financial assistance.
 It is a non-need based source of federal aid.
 PLUS may be used in conjunction with the student's Direct Loans.
 Direct PLUS Loans (DPL) interest rates vary from year to year.
 In addition to the interest rate charge, there is an origination fee that is a percentage of the principal amount of each DPL.
 There is no grace period for DPL.
 The repayment period for each DPL begins 60 days after the college makes the last disbursement of the loan.
-However, a parent PLUS borrower who is also a student can defer repayment while enrolled in school at least half time.
+However, a parent PLUS borrower who is also a student can defer repayment while enrolled in college at least half time.
 The college will disburse the loan money by crediting it to the student's account to pay tuition, fees, and other authorized charges.
 If the loan disbursement amount exceeds the student's college charges, the college will pay the remaining balance of the disbursement directly by check to the parent.

 To apply for a PLUS Loan: A credit check must be completed and first time borrowers must submit a DPL Master Promissory Note (MPN) by going to the Federal Student Aid StudentLoans.gov website.
 Use the Federal Student Aid username and password to complete the DPL MPN.
 If you do not have a username and password, you must request one.

 Lettie Pate Whitehead Foundation Grant - (Professional Nursing Only)

 The Lettie Pate Whitehead Foundation is a charitable private foundation dedicated to the support of female students in financial need in nine southeastern states.
 The grant provides numerous scholarships for the Professional Nursing Program.
 Award determination is based on religious affiliation, gender, need, and GPA.

-Application Process: Upon notification via MOODLE, students with a current year's FAFSA can apply by submitting the Application for Scholarship Consideration.
+Application Process: Upon notification, students with a current year's FAFSA can apply by submitting the Application for Scholarship Consideration.
 Scholarships are awarded twice during an award year.

 Nurse in the Hat Endowment Scholarship Fund - (Professional Nursing Only)